-With application identity you are taking control of the specification of id's to DataNucleus.
-Application identity can require a primary key class (when you have multiple identity fields), and each persistent capable class may define a different class for its primary key, and different persistent capable classes can use the same primary key class, as appropriate.
-With application identity the field(s) of the primary key will be present as field(s) of the class itself.
+With application identity you are taking control of the specification of identity and define which field(s) in your class will define that identity.
 To specify that a class is to use application identity, you add the following to the MetaData for the class.